 Skip to content

-The build command can be used to compile your Spice project to an executable file and save it to the current directory.
+The build subcommand can be used to compile your Spice project to an executable file and save it to the current directory.

 Usage